Procida: A Guide to Visiting Italy’s Most Colorful Island

 Is Procida island walkable?

 Yes!
-In fact it’s encouraged!
-It only takes around 40 minutes to walk across the island and tourists are recommended to leave their cars behind on the mainland!
+It’s encouraged!
+It only takes around 40 minutes to walk across the island, and tourists are recommended to leave their cars behind on the mainland!
 Alternatively, you can rent bikes to navigate the island.

 Is there public transport on Procida?